EventStore/documentation/docs/cloud/provision/README.md

 | Peer Project ID   | Project ID             |
 | Peer Network Name | VPC network name       |

+Your Event Store Cloud Peered Project ID should be formatted as tenant-{organization id}.
+The Peer Network Name should be the Network ID of your VPC Network on Event Store Cloud.
+View the screenshot below for more information.

 **Important**: expand the `Exchange custom routes` section and enable both `Import` and `Export` options for custom routes.
 It will instruct GCP to create routes automatically.

 Here is how our example GCP peering form would look like: